Iowa School Districts Prepare To Start Mandatory Gun Safety Training For All Middle School Students

-Middle school students in two Iowa school districts will soon be learning about how to properly handle firearms as part of a mandatory hunter safety course being introduced in the next year.
+Middle school students in two Iowa school districts will soon be learning how to properly handle firearms as part of a mandatory hunter safety course being introduced in the next year.

-Students in both the 7th and 8th grades in the North Butler and Clarksville school districts will take part in the classes starting in the 2019-20 school year, The Hill reported.
+Students in both the seventh and eighth grades in the North Butler and Clarksville school districts will take part in the classes starting in the 2019-20 school year, The Hill reported.
 High school students will also be able to take part in a voluntary class teaching how to properly use firearms, the report noted.

 As school officials said, they hope the classes will properly teach students how to handle firearms — and to respect them.
-In the classes, students will learn “use weapons responsibly, how to respect them, understand it’s not a video game and those sort of things, that maybe we’ll cut down on our chances of having a severe incident,” said North Butler Superintendent Joel Foster.
+In the classes, students will learn how to “use weapons responsibly, how to respect them, understand it’s not a video game and those sort of things, that maybe we’ll cut down on our chances of having a severe incident,” said North Butler Superintendent Joel Foster.

 Foster said he hopes the education will cut down on gun-related accidents as well.